Jiuzhaigou

 answering early.

 Three full days is the clean answer for a first visit.
 One for arrival and altitude wind-down at the Tibetan village quarter outside the gate, with butter tea and a slow river walk.
 One full day inside the park, through the gate as it opens, working the upper branches before the boardwalks fill.
-One day south for Huanglong's calcified terraces, the UNESCO pair to Jiuzhaigou inscribed in the same year.
+One day south for Huanglong's calcified terraces, the carbonate-terrace site two and a half hours by road.
 Stretch to five if you want a slower morning in the village and an unhurried second day inside the park.

 From your first enquiry to your last airport pickup, our specialists design your trip and stay in contact every step of the way.
 The guides, drivers and hotels you'll meet are part of our trusted network we've worked with for years, briefed to the same standards.